 - Create and publish content: From blogs and videos to social media posts, the range of keyword-rich content you can create to attract leads is broad.
 Create high-quality content that you think will be of value to your potential clients so that you establish your expertise and give them a (wonderful!) taste of what it’s like to work with you.
 Check out these writing tips for coaches.

-- Consider that every aspect of your profile—from your username and description to your profile picture and banner—reflects on your business and life coaching niche.
+- Consider that every aspect of your profile reflects on your business and life coaching niche—from your username and description to your profile picture and banner.
 Choose the right information and the right vibe for your practice.

 - Maintain a high level of professionalism, but also let your personality shine through; be authentically you.

 - Find the right balance between engaging and promoting.
 You need to promote yourself, but you also need your audience to like you!
-Post useful, relevant, or entertaining shares with occasional self-promotion weaved in.
+A healthy balance to aim for when advertising coaching is to post useful, relevant, or entertaining shares with occasional self-promotion weaved in.